go101/go101/pages/generics/555-type-constraints-and-parameters.md

 {#implementation-vs-satisfaction}
 ## Type implementation vs. type satisfaction

-Before Go 1.20, the two terminolegies were used interchangeably.
+Before Go 1.20, the two terminologies were used interchangeably.
 In other words, the following two descriptions were equivalent to each other before Go 1.20:

 * a type `X` implements an interface type `Y`.